-Here’s where you’ll find answers to your questions about content and how it’s created at BW SEO.
+Here’s where you’ll find answers to your questions about content (Content FAQ) and how it’s created at BW SEO.
 I do have a magic wand and a crystal ball, but often there’s a bit more effort and skill involved.

 The term ‘content’ itself is confusing because it can mean so many different things.
 Depending on what you need, I can create a series of one-paragraph emails, a regularly scheduled newsletter, some press releases, a speech or two, a how-to video script, social media posts, blog posts… on and on and on.